How do you create a digital magazine from scratch?

 Nathan Chan was struggling to get people to accept interviews with his then small and unknown entrepreneur magazine.
 Everything changed when Richard Branson was interviewed and featured on the cover.

 Nathan knew that he needed a big name to propel the magazine and raise its profile.
 He aimed right for the top with Richard Branson.

 But the effort wasn’t over yet.
 Nathan had to call this PR person four or five times, leaving voice messages each time.
-When he finally caught her over the phone, Nathan made his case, and emphasized that he really wanted Branson on the cover of his new publication.
-Key takeaway: Be persistent.
+When he finally caught her over the phone, Nathan made his case and emphasized that he really wanted Branson on the cover of his new publication

 The PR person then agreed to an email interview, and the rest is history.
 The Branson issue was a major turning point for Foundr, with our interviews only getting better and better from there.

 The Branson issue and the many other rockstar entrepreneur interviews we’ve done have had what is known as the “Oprah Effect” for Foundr Magazine.
 That’s when you’ve interviewed so many awesome and successful people, that people become interested in what YOU have to say.